jephthiano/sample_expressJS_require/README.md

 # EXPRESS JS API STARTER PROJECT

 A boilerplate Express.js (CommonJS `require`) API project for rapid backend development.
-This project is designed to help you kickstart any API-based service quickly, with built-in user authentication and OTP-based signup options.
+This project is designed to help you kickstart any API-based service quickly, with built-in user authentication and OTP-based signup options. this project is designed with clean architecture

 ---